altmattr/2024-honours/mifta/0304_generating_microcontoller_code_from_f_star.md

     2. Introducing Sensible Indentation
     3. Dealing with C abmiguities

+## Two types of transition systems:
+- There are two targets from the core language: abstract transition systems for verification, and executable transition systems for extraction to C.
+- The translation to abstract systems is verified to be an abstraction according to the dynamic semantics (Subsection 3.1).
+- `One property that still remains to be proven is that the proof obligations on the abstract transition system entail the original proof obligations (Section 4); this pending proof is denoted as negated entailment in the figure(̸⊢).`
+- The translation to executable transition system is proven to be semantics preserving, as is the subsequent translation to Low⋆.
+The translation from Low⋆ to C is external to this paper and forms part of our trusted computing base.
+[5] (Section 3)
+  - Inference: So Pipit gets converted to the executable transition system -> which gets converted to Low* -> C
+    - This executable transition system is what I will be replacing using Obc

 # Questions to ask Matt:
 - Deep vs Shallow Embedding
   - Write special functions for Kiama, carefully constructed so it does not feel like you are using a library (Shallow)